 | Deegari 14-Inch Cooling Hybrid (Euro Top) | 3.9 | 4.1 | 4.2 | 4.0 | 4.0 | 3.8 | 3.6 |

-Start with sleep position and how much cushioning depth you need: side sleepers usually do better with the 12-inch euro-top or 14-inch, while back sleepers can be comfortable on any of the four depending on firmness preference.
+Start with sleep position and how much cushioning depth you like.
+Side sleepers usually do best with the 12-inch euro-top or the 14-inch, since both eased shoulder and hip pressure more in our testing.
+If you want a steadier, more “on top” feel—especially for back sleeping or mixed positions—the 12-inch tight-top is the safer bet.
 If you sleep hot, prioritize the 14-inch’s steadier cooling score.
-If you want easier turning, lean 10-inch or 12-inch tight-top.
-For couples, the 12-inch tight-top or 14-inch are the safest picks for motion control.
+For couples, the 12-inch tight-top or the 14-inch are the safest picks for motion control.

-These are value hybrids, and the trade-offs show up most at the perimeter: edge confidence is average across the board, especially for people who sit on the edge daily.
-The thinner 10-inch leaves less room for deep pressure relief, and the plusher 14-inch can feel slower for frequent turners.
-If you want premium cooling or reinforced edges, you may need to step up a tier.
+These are value hybrids, and the trade-offs show up most at the perimeter: edge confidence was average across the board, especially if you sit on the edge every day.
+The plusher 14-inch can also feel slower for frequent turners.
+If you want a “locked-in” edge or premium cooling touches, you may need to step up a tier.

 -